arrayfire/forge/README.md

 A prototype of the OpenGL interop library that can be used with ArrayFire.
 The goal of **Forge** is to provide high performance OpenGL visualizations for C/C++ applications that use CUDA/OpenCL.
 Forge uses OpenGL >=3.3 forward compatible contexts, so please make sure you have capable hardware before trying it out.

+## Documentation

+You can find the most recent and updated documentation [here](http://arrayfire.org/forge/index.htm).

 ### Build Status
 | Platform | Linux x86 | Linux armv7l | Linux aarch64 | Windows | OSX |
 |:--------:|:---------:|:------------:|:-------------:|:-------:|:---:|